Construction of Hierarchically Semi-Separable matrix Representation using Adaptive Johnson-Lindenstrauss Sketching: Range-finder Bounds

-These bounds are conservative -- in practice, we find that fewer samples are sufficient for good compression.
-From a theoretical standpoint, Gaussian sketching operators require fewer samples than SRHT and SJLT.
-Although, SJLT and SRHT can be applied faster leading to a trade off between speed and accuracy.
-In the following sections we will examine efficiently implementing an SJLT sketching routine and compare it to the existing Gaussian sketching routine.
-We will observe that we can achieve faster compression time with similar accuracy when applying SJLT sketching over Gaussian sketching.
+In the following sections we discuss our efficient implementation of an SJLT and SRHT sketching routine for HSS construction.
+We also compare SJLT and SRHT sketching to the existing Gaussian sketching routine.
+We observe that we can achieve faster compression time with similar accuracy when applying SJLT or SRHT sketching over Gaussian sketching.